-Janitorial supplies include items for the upkeep of the state's dedicated office space utilized by MCSAP/New Entrant troopers, and Administrative staff.
+Janitorial supplies include items for the upkeep of the state's dedicated office space utilized by Troopers, and Administrative staff.

-Operating/Office supplies are day to day items utilized by MCSAP/New Entrant allocated resources in performance of the state's program activities.
+Operating/Office supplies are day to day items utilized by allocated resources in performance of the state's program activities.
+The MCSAP allocation reflects the Troopers' Minimum allocation of time to MCSAP eligible activity.